patrickrgaffney/patgaffney.com/content/blog/2016-09-24-two-shells-one-prompt.md

 Lets start with the first point.
 [A lot][zsh-slow] of people [have written][zsh-slow2] about why they think zsh is slow.
 [Most of the time][zsh-slow3] it's a combination of oh-my-zsh and overweight startup files.
 I could use zsh without oh-my-zsh, but that seems unreasonable.
 If I disable oh-my-zsh, I am going to end up rebuilding a lot of its functionality &mdash; and it will probably be half-assed in comparison. [^zsh-alts] And it's not just the startup time, I often find myself *waiting* on the completions after triggering them.
 Is this worth the in-buffer command highlighting?

-[^zsh-alts]: There are oh-my-zsh alternatives, namely [Prezto][prezto].
-It was actually a fork of oh-my-zsh that was later rewritten to focus on performance.
-But if I am going to *really* buy-in on zsh, I should either hunker down and learn the configurations or stick with oh-my-zsh.

 Point number two: bash is literally everywhere.
 Bash is already on both of the servers I pay for.
 When I am am forced to use a computer at my college &mdash; *first I find a Mac* &mdash; bash is already there when I launch the terminal.
 When I have to `ssh` into the universities Linux servers to turn in projects, I am greeted with a friendly `bash4.2$` prompt.
 Bash is the air we breathe, it's the dirt beneath our feet.
 It's practically a given that it will be on any UNIX system you can find *and* it will be the default shell.
 Even Windows [has bash now][windows]!

 Bash is also the standard for writing shell scripts.
 If you reach a point where you or an application running needs to execute a series of commands, there is a 95% chance that it is a bash script.
 This doesn't necessarily mean I have to break-up with zsh, there is actually a lot of interoperability between the two [^fish].
 The problem is that I often find myself needing to change some part or parts of these scripts.
 It usually goes something like this:

-[^fish]: Anyone who has ever tried to use the [fish shell][fish] can attest to the importance of your daily shell playing-nice with bash.
-This *is* a deal breaker.

 - Open the script in TextMate.
 - Slowly search for the command that needs to be changed or updated.